 Marc Weaver serves as Senior Vice President of Business Development for Eureka Midstream.
 In this role Marc is responsible for strategy development and execution of growth projects along with management of existing customer for the company.

 Prior to joining Eureka, Weaver was and independent consultant working with both pipeline companies and producers focusing on value creation in the midstream space.

 Previously he held a variety of senior roles at EQT Midstream, Sempra Energy, DTE Gas Resources, NiSource and Dominion Resources focusing on business development, natural gas & liquids marketing and midstream business.

 He has a bachelor’s degree in Petroleum Land Management and a MBA from The University of Texas at Austin.

 Vice President Operations

-Previously, Underwood worked at EQT Corporation, where he led maintenance activities of natural gas compression.
-He was also a key member of the business analyst team and managed the potential transfer and sale of 370 miles of pipeline systems.
+Previously, Underwood worked at EQT Corporation, where he was in a leadership position supporting midstream operations for maintenance and equipment, including 300,000 horsepower of natural gas compression.
+He was also a key member of the business analyst team.
 Prior to that, he held various positions in the Information Technology field.
 He began his career serving in the United States Marine Corps.

 Underwood is a graduate of the University of Pittsburgh with a Master of Business Administration and a Master of Science in Management Information Systems.